jasondbaker/infrastructure-class/README.md

 Curriculum Approach
 -------------------

-I didn't follow any particular methodology when creating this course.
-Over 100 graduate students have taken this course since 2015 and the curriculum is iteratively improved each semester based on student feedback and market trends.
+Hundreds of graduate students have taken this course since 2015 and the curriculum is iteratively improved each semester based on student feedback and technology trends.
 I practice what I preach.
 Ultimately I created the kind of class that I'd like to take.

 The curriculum is based around a process of exploration and hands-on learning.
 Students are presented with a few theories and best practices, and then we dive straight into real-world implementation.
 We learn by doing.
 My hope is that an appreciation for DevOps practices will emerge as students progress through the course.